 On-site coaching (option)

-The course is delivered over two consecutive days with continual assessment and feedback provided by the tutors.In addition, there is an optional 1½-hour written examination is available at the end of Day #2.
+The course is delivered over two consecutive days with continual assessment and feedback provided by the tutors.In addition, there is a 1½-hour written examination is available at the end of Day-2.

 Preamble – what is a facilitator?